bridgetownrb/bridgetown/bridgetown-website/src/_posts/2022/2022-06-02-welcome-to-belmont-1.1-beta.md

 category: release
 ---

-Hot off the heels of our Bridgetown 1.0 release, we return to announce the beta of v1.1 and an array of fun new features.
+Hot off the heels of our Bridgetown 1.0 release, we return to announce the beta of v1.1 "Belmont" and an array of fun new features.
 [The new edge documentation is available here.](https://edge.bridgetownrb.com)

 To upgrade and try out the beta of 1.1, edit your Gemfile: